omoindrot/omoindrot.github.io/_drafts/estimator.md

 comments: true
 ---

+TODOs:
+- decide to use "I" or "we" (we when reader can be included?)
-TODO: goal of the post
+  - check in the post at the end
-- finetune a model
-  - VGG pre-trained on ImageNet
-  - new task: classify 8 animals
-- using tf.estimator
-- good example to better understand tf.estimator
+- try to justify the text?

+In this post, we'll see a concrete TensorFlow example using [`tf.data`][tf-data] and [`tf.estimator`][tf-estimator]: finetune a pre-trained model (VGG on ImageNet) on a new task.
+Some inspiration comes from a [github gist][my-gist] that I wrote to help students kickstart their project in [CS231n][cs231n] (where I was a TA).

+Getting the details of `tf.estimator` right can be difficult, but the rewards are huge.
+With `tf.estimator`, we get a lot of things for free: saving, evaluation, model exporting, distributed training...

 ## Introduction

 Most of the time in deep learning, models are not trained from scratch.
 This is because deep learning models require a lot of data to be trained, and we often don't have a big enough dataset.
 The solution is to initialize the model with weights pre-trained on a bigger dataset, like ImageNet.

-In this post, I'll look at how to finetune a model in TensorFlow using [`tf.data`][tf-data] and [`tf.estimator`][tf-estimator].
-Some inspiration comes from a [github gist][gist] I wrote for [CS231n][cs231n] (where I was a TA).

 Estimators have been added to the "main" tensorflow in version `1.4` under `tf.estimator`.
 They still feel a bit difficult to work with, and there is a lack of simple tutorials for using them.